gonghaima/IBM-BuildRAGApplicationsGetStarted/README.md

   `sentence-transformers`, `transformers`, `huggingface-hub`, `wget`
 - Your own IBM watsonx.ai `credentials` and `project_id` (the notebook uses placeholder values that only work inside the lab environment)

-## Attribution

-This lab was created by IBM Skills Network (Kang Wang, Faranak Heidari, with contributions from Sina Nazeri and Wojciech Fulmyk). © IBM Corporation.
-All rights reserved.
-Reproduced here for personal learning purposes.